 Singletrack Magazine MTB Podcast

 We’re revealing the Finalists in each of the Singletrack Reader Awards 2021 categories.
 Thanks to all of you for your nominations, and to our awards sponsors, Kona Bicycles.
-Here’s who made the cut for the Best UK Community Initiative.
+Here’s who made the cut for the Most Outstanding Human.

-To help you learn more about these three great finalists, we’ve got this podcast for you, featuring and interview with a representative from each of them.
+To help you learn more about these three great finalists, we’ve got this podcast for you.

 It’s all down to you, the public, to decide who wins each category – there’s no funny business or back room cheques.
 So enjoy our coverage of the finalists, and be sure to vote for your favourites.
 Voting will open on 18th October,